ppetr/arduino-influxdb/docs/contributing.md

 ## Code reviews

-All submissions, including submissions by project members, require review.
+All external submissions (by non-members of the project team), require review.
 We use GitHub pull requests for this purpose.
 Consult [GitHub Help](https://help.github.com/articles/about-pull-requests/) for more information on using pull requests.